poepoe3060/Odoo_Accounting/README.md

 # Odoo-Accounting
-It will be included some customized modules for Odoo Accounting.
+Some of my customized modules for Odoo Accounting.